Early Concepts of Humans and Nature: Universal, Specific, Interchanged

 News from the RTG:

-The Research Training Group 1876 invites to the lecture of Prof. Rune Nyord (Emory College of Arts & Sciences) entitled "Ancient Egyptian conceptions of the human being and its place in the world" on 04.05.2023 at 16:00.
+The Research Training Group 1876 invites to the lecture of Stavroula Constantinou (University of Cyprus) entitled "Bodily Suffering and Divine Healing in Byzantine Hagiography" on 25.01.2024 at 16:15.
 The lecture will take place online.